Showing posts sorted by relevance for query treasure. Sort by date Show all posts

 The CryptO'pinion?

-However, the game is hampered by having one life thus forcing you to restart from the beginning each time.
-As you know, I did not like the transporters which increased my frustration, especially with only having one life.
-Plus there are minor niggles like using ladders which is too slow compared to our other movements.
+However, the game is hampered by having only one life, thus forcing you to restart from the beginning each time.
+As you know, I did not like the transporters, which increased my frustration, especially with only having one life.
+Plus, there are minor niggles like using ladders, which is too slow compared to our other movements.

 Greetings to PP for adapting a new version that features unlimited energy!!